Bonfire Night Sausage Buns

-It's a tradition in our house to eat creamy tomato soup with sausage muffins to dip in and scoop up all of that creamy goodness.
+It's a tradition in our house to eat creamy tomato soup with homemade sausage buns to dip in and scoop up all of that creamy goodness.
 I get very excited for this because I absolutely love both of these recipes so I'd love to share the sausage-goodness with you too!
 These are a Mr Metal Baking speciality!

 For this recipe you will need a 12-hole muffin tin and a mixer.